Swiss Inducta Clock - 1960s

-A 1960s design classic from Swiss clockmaker Inducta, this clock reflects understated simplicity.
+Swiss made mid-century wall clock by Inducta of Switzerland.
+The clock reflects understated simplicity and design.
 The polished metal rim encases a glass cover, paired with a beige-toned metal frame.
 Its front-opening clam shell design offers easy access to the soft white clock face.
-With its original mechanism intact and working seamlessly with the VEEB Clock Driver, this piece is a lasting example of practical design and reliable craftsmanship.

-A 1960s design classic from Swiss clockmaker Inducta, this clock reflects understated simplicity.
+Swiss made mid-century wall clock by Inducta of Switzerland.
+The clock reflects understated simplicity and design.
 The polished metal rim encases a glass cover, paired with a beige-toned metal frame.
 Its front-opening clam shell design offers easy access to the soft white clock face.
-With its original mechanism intact and working seamlessly with the VEEB Clock Driver, this piece is a lasting example of practical design and reliable craftsmanship.

 • INDUCTA today 2023